 If you’re looking for a more racy red then why not try the long groomers from the peak of Valluga, St. Anton’s highest skiable point.
 Head up the Galzigbahn and then continue to the daunting Vallugabahn I. Once you are finally there you can ski down an incredible series of reds, 92 and 85 which will take you back down to the Galzig area.
-Or, for a real ski touring experience head down the back of Valluga towards Zurs.
+Or, for a real ski touring experience head down the back of Valluga towards Zürs.
 This will require an experienced guide however as it can be notoriously treacherous.

-One advanced run that is worth giving a go is the famous ‘Fang run’, Also known as black 34, this run will definitely test your metal.
+One advanced run that is worth giving a go is the famous ‘Fang run’.
+Also known as black 34, this run will definitely test your metal.
 With a healthy mix of steep groomers and mountain like moguls, you’ll most likely be rubbing your poor quadriceps after tackling this beast.
 However, you can celebrate your success by drinking some local moose, a jaeger-like liqueur, in the Fanghouse bar sat at the very end of this run.

 If you’re a powder addict and you’re hunting fluffy powder fields then head to St. Anton’s bus terminal, Terminal West.
 From here you want to get on the Sonnenkopf transfer to the Sonnenkopf ski area.
 It’s totally free and takes you to some of the best advanced skiing in St Anton and the Arlberg.

-Want to get started learning to ski?
-Or want a guide with local knowledge to take you off-piste?
+Are you looking for a guide with local knowledge to take you off-piste?
 New Generation Ski & Snowboard School offer something for all levels of skiers or boarders.
 Their St Anton team will help you build technique and confidence so you can make the most of your holiday.